Create your Quote

 How do contacts access quotes?

-After you’ve saved a quote, you can email it to the contact, copy the quote link and send it to the contact, or download the quote PDF and send it to the contact.
+After you’ve saved a quote, you can email it to the contact, copy the quote link and share it with the contact, or download the quote PDF and manually send it to the contact.

 We’ve added this extra layer of security to prevent quotes being accessed by anyone.